willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 can...

 1. build nodes into a tree.
-2. subdivide a tree into smaller trees/nodes.
+2. subdivide a tree into smaller trees.
 3. attach trees to other trees as children.
 4. reorganize the nodes within a tree to produce a new tree.
 5. masquerade a tree as a node.
 6. create and delete entire trees.

-As such, nodes provide the foundation of a flexible game world that you can freely manipulate.
+The point is that the distinction between a tree of nodes and a single node is irrelevant when dealing with them.
+Nodes provide the foundation of a flexible game world that you can freely manipulate.

 Nodes are also entry points for interacting with the world.
 The SceneTree sends all nodes inside it *notifications* about things that happen like